Universal quantum multi-qubit entangling gates with auxiliary spaces: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The optimal cost of a Toffoli gate is six CNOT gates using the standard decomposition-based approach \cite{six-Toffoli}.
-The theoretical lower bound of a Toffoli gate is five two-qubit gates \cite{Five1}.
-Ralph \emph{et al}. \cite{T-PRA} first reduced the cost of a Toffoli gate to three CNOT gates by introducing auxiliary Hilbert space.
-Inspired by traditional all CNOT gate synthesis \cite{T-PRA,T-NatPhy}, the quantum circuit we designed to implement the Toffoli gate possesses the higher success probability than the protocols in Refs. \cite{T-PRA,T-NatPhy} with the same cost in terms of required qubit-qudit gates.
+The optimal cost of a Toffoli gate is six CNOT gates using the standard decomposition-based approach in qubit system \cite{six-Toffoli}.
+The theoretical lower bound of a Toffoli gate is five two-qubit gates in qubit system \cite{Five1}.
+Ralph \emph{et al}. \cite{T-PRA} first reduced the cost of a Toffoli gate to three qubit-qudit CNOT gates by introducing a qutrit.
+Using the same idea as the works in Refs. \cite{T-PRA,T-NatPhy}, we designed an alternative the quantum circuit to implement the Toffoli gate with a higher success probability based on the P-SWAP gates, which required the same number of qubit-qudit gates as the protocols in Refs. \cite{T-PRA,T-NatPhy}.
 The required qubit-qudit entangled gates are all nearest neighbors in our construction of the three-qubit Toffoli gate.
 Note that the nearest-neighbor quantum gate where each qubit interacts only with its nearest neighbors requires less resource overhead than the long-range one.
 For example, a long-range CNOT gate acting on the first qubit and the third qubit is constructed by four nearest-neighbor CNOT gates \cite{long-range}.
-In addition, ($2n-3$) qubit-qudit gates can simulate an $n$-qubit Toffoli gate in higher-dimensional spaces, which considerably improves on the previous result with $O(n^2)$ \cite{universal}.
+In addition, ($2n-1$) qubit-qudit gates and ($2n-2$) single-qudit gates can simulate an $n$-control-qubit Toffoli gate in higher-dimensional spaces.

 Linear optics has inherent probability characteristics for the implementation of controlled quantum gates.
 With the help of an additional entangled photon pair \cite{opti-CNOT3,opti-CNOT4} or a single photon \cite{opti-CNOT2}, optical CNOT gate with a success probability of 1/4 or 1/8 can be realistically implemented.
-Without auxiliary photons, CNOT gate with a success probability of 1/9 has been experimentally demonstrated in linear optics \cite{CNOT1/9-1,CNOT1/9-2,CNOT1/9-3}.
+Without auxiliary photons, CNOT gate with a success probability of 1/9 has been experimentally demonstrated in linear optics \cite{CNOT1/9-0,CNOT1/9-1,CNOT1/9-2,CNOT1/9-3}.
 Remarkably, the success probability of our P-SWAP-based CNOT gate is enhanced to 1/8 without additional photons.
 Moreover, the success probability of our P-SWAP-based Toffoli gate (1/64) is higher than the CNOT-based protocols (1/72) \cite{T-PRA,T-NatPhy} and it is also higher than the no-decomposition-based one (1/133) \cite{LO-Toffoli}.

 The multi-level system is essential to realize our schemes.
 In optical system, we can encode polarization DOF of photons as two computational qubits and spatial-mode DOF as the qudit (extra level).
 We can also encode these levels on orbital angular momentum of photons.
 Besides, diamond nitrogen-vacancy defect center \cite{NV1,NV2} and superconducting system \cite{superconducting1,superconducting2} can also provide available multiple levels to implement the universal quantum gates due to their long coherence time and flexible manipulation.